mediascape/euromeme/INSTALL.md

 It may be convenient to put the server on a Raspberry PI 2.
 If you do this you still need to use a different machine for the "TV" window, as the Pi browsers can't handle it.

+If you change the name as instructed below, you can substitude `http://euromeme.local` instead of your IP address in the browser and app.

 You'll need a 16G SD card.

 ### pi preparation